SLA Boys Program for Spring 2019

 - Uniform numbers will be assigned by SLA based on availability; players do not get to choose their uniform numbers Uniform numbers used in previous seasons will be carried forward in an effort to avoid duplicates within age groups

 - Uniforms will be shipped directly to SLA once the overall SLA order has been confirmed and processed by our vendor; uniforms will be received prior to first games and distributed to all teams; details TBD

 The 2019 uniforms are identical to the 2017/2018 uniforms.
 If you are a returning player whose current uniform still fits and is in good shape, no purchase is required.
 New players and those requiring new sizes should purchase the required items.

 EQUIPMENT Players must provide their own equipment

-(SLA is working on a program to provide some equipment for sale at a reduced cost as well as establish rental and/or loaner programs.
-More information will be posted when available in January)
+SLA has established a program to provide some equipment for sale at a reduced cost as well as a rental and loaner programs.
+More information is provided on our Equipment Rental page.

 Please see the Equipment Exchange page on the menu to the left, under Equipment Requirements for our latest available items for sale and current pricing.